PankajSanam/crexpress/README.md

 Crexpress
 ===============

-Crexpress is a content management framework built with a lot of useful tools and plugins to make it easier for not only website users but also developers.
+Warning: This was developed when I just started learning and working on PHP and frameworks.
+It has a lot of bad coding practices and issues so this should not be used for any work.
+I am just keeping it here for my own record.